-Staff confirmed that arrangements are in place for onward referral in respect of specialist treatments.
-A policy and procedure and template referral letters have been established.
+It was confirmed that arrangements are in place for onward referral in respect of specialist treatments.

-Staff meetings are held on a monthly basis to discuss clinical and practice management issues.
-Review of documentation demonstrated that minutes of staff meetings are retained.
-Staff spoken with confirmed that meetings also facilitated informal and formal in house training sessions.
+Practice meetings are held on a six weekly basis to discuss clinical and practice management issues.
+Review of documentation demonstrated that minutes of practice meetings are retained.
+Staff spoken with confirmed that meetings also facilitated informal in house training sessions.
+There is also a daily huddle at the beginning of each day and a weekly lunchtime meeting which it was confirmed ensures a cohesive team and effective communication.